TEAMMATES/teammates/docs/development.md

 1. Set the `JRE` to `1.7`.
 1. Set the `Port` to `8888`.
 1. Under `Before launch`, click `+ → Run Gradle task`.
-1. Select `teammates` (or the project's name if you named it differently) as the Gradle project and type "assemble" into the `Tasks` field.
+1. Select `teammates`* as the Gradle project and type "assemble" into the `Tasks` field.
 1. Click `OK`.
 1. Move the item you just created above "Build".
 1. Click `OK`.

+*Replace `teammates` with your local repository's name if you named it differently.

 #### Run the dev server